alexandrnikitin/CircuitBreaker.Net/README.md

 ```

-## WHY?
+## Why?

-There are not [so many of them][nuget-curcuitbreaker].
+There are [not so many of them][nuget-curcuitbreaker].
 I didn't find any that would suit me.
 [Polly][polly] seems the most mature from all of them but it doesn't provide a way to specify a separate `TaskScheduler` to execute actions.
 But that's a crucial aspect when you call a third-party service, because those calls could stuff your "main" `TaskScheduler`.
 Actually none of those libraries support injection of a `TaskScheduler`. `Helpful.CircuitBreaker` by RokitSalad isn't thread safe. `CircuitBreaker` by kylos101 executes actions on the same thread. `ManagedCircuitBreaker` by AsherW is a fork of `Polly` with emphasize on IoC containers.
 The code provided on MSDN isn't production ready and just a piece of code.
 And so on so forth.
 So that the yet another library was born.
 I hope you will find it helpful. :wink:

   [nuget-curcuitbreaker]: https://www.nuget.org/packages?q=circuit+breaker